 An in-depth study of electronic control systems, vehicle communication networks, electronic sensors, output-devices, and operation including diagnosis and repair.
 Using the skills and knowledge learned, students will perform the same procedures, and diagnose electronic control system concerns on today's automobiles and light trucks just as a technician would in an automotive service department.
 AUTO1022M is a spring semester course.
 Tools identified on the student tool list are required for this course.
 Note that for the AEP, MCAP, MLR, and SU pathways, on-line training is required to receive credit for this course.
-A minimum grade of C is required to Prerequisites: Successful completion of Auto 1011M and Auto 1012M with a minimum grade of C.
+A minimum grade of C is required to continue on to AUTO1031M, AUTO1032M, and AUTO1033M.
+Prerequisites: Successful completion of Auto 1011M and Auto 1012M with a minimum grade of C.